Yandy Díaz Player Props: Rays vs. Blue Jays

-After going 0-for-4 in his last game, Yandy Diaz and the Tampa Bay Rays take on the Toronto Blue Jays (who will start Yusei Kikuchi) at 3:07 PM ET on Saturday.
+After going 0-for-4 in his most recent game, Yandy Diaz and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 1:37 PM ET on Sunday.

 Yandy Díaz Game Info & Props vs. the Blue Jays